qookie-x42/qookie-x42.github.io/README.md

 This project shows some intriguing artworks by the Belgian surrealist René Magritte.
           > qookie-x42.github.io <

-Most paintings that are shown on the "Paintings" listing, are from: https://www.renemagritte.org/rene-magritte-paintings.jsp
+Most paintings that are listed under "Paintings", are from: https://www.renemagritte.org/rene-magritte-paintings.jsp

 I had to compensate for the double paintings, so I searched for other paintings made by René Magritte:
 - The Difficult Crossing:  https://fr.pinterest.com/pin/449374869055551052/